 Disable Unnecessary Services

 Services are very much like programs in Startup, except they can be much more crucial to the overall operation of Windows.
 There are lots of Microsoft-specific features that are enabled, but there are some that most people don’t need.
 Have a look through the Services tab and read the description of each one.
 You can stop service to see if it impacts anything, and re-enable it if necessary.
 You can also permanently disable a service from starting at all.

 4. Right-click a specific service and choose “Stop”

-Especially stopping the windows updates service will very helpful for me.
+Especially stopping the windows updates service will be very helpful for me.

 Remove Virus Or Trojan

-Download and install a latest updated Antivirus for your system and perform a full system scan.
+Download and install the latest updated Antivirus for your system and perform a full system scan.

-These are some most working solutions to fix windows 10 keeps crashing at startup, freezes continuously and auto restart with BSOD error.
-Hope above steps help to will fix your problem permanently.
+These are some most working solutions to fix windows 10 keeps crashing at startup, freezes continuously, and auto-restart with BSOD error.
+Hope the above steps help to will fix your problem permanently.
 Have any query, suggestion feel free to comment below.